 Standard discovery, including requests for admission, should generally be served with the citation.
-See forms, Appendix B-1 (Goods/ Services - Expedited Actions), Appendix B-2 (No Reference to Goods/ Services - Expedited Actions), and Appendix E. Debtor has 50 days after service to answer such discovery.
-See Rules 197.2(a) and Rule 198.2(a).
+See forms, Appendix B-1 (Goods/ Services - Expedited Actions), Appendix B-2 (No Reference to Goods/ Services - Expedited Actions), and Appendix E. See also O'Connor's Texas Civil Forms (2017), and Texas Collections Manual (Fifth Edition), § 18 (Discovery).
+Debtor has 50 days after service to answer such discovery.
+See Rules 194.3(a), 196.2(a), 197.2(a), and 198.2(a).
 Responses to discovery are generally more substantive if a statement of account or the invoices are attached to the petition.

-A default judgment may be bolstered by a motion for default judgment, with an attached affidavit establishing service and lack of response to attached admissions.
-Without such a motion, the deemed admissions are not part of the court file or subsequent record.
+A default judgment may be bolstered by a motion for default judgment, with an attached affidavit, establishing service and lack of response to request for admissions.
+Without such a motion, the deemed admissions are not part of the court file, or subsequent record.
 Deemed admissions provide alternate proof of the claim, in the event the judgment is attacked.
 See Continental Carbon Co. v.
 Sea-Land Serv., Inc., 27 S.W.3d 184, 190 (Tex.
 App.-Dallas 2000, pet. denied)(default judgment attack; deemed admissions established debt).